-Bounded by Manning Road, Conlon Street and McKay Street in the suburb of Waterford, the low density housing area is under pressure to accommodate higher density housing.
+Waterford Triangle is an area of low density housing bounded by Manning Road, Conlon Street and McKay Street in the suburb of Waterford.
+The area is under pressure to accommodate higher density housing due to its location close to Curtin University and the Manning Road transport corridor.

-Recognising this, the purpose of the urban design study was to identify the most appropriate options for the future redevelopment of the area.
+The City completed an urban design study for the area in 2010.
+The purpose of the urban design study was to identify the most appropriate options for the future redevelopment of the area.

 To realise the vision for the area two separate amendments to Town Planning Scheme No. 6 have been proposed; one initiated by the City, and the other initiated by a landowner.

-- allow for development up to 24.5 metres (7 storeys) in height subject to specific criteria including minimum site area, street setback for upper storeys, maximum floorplate size, waste and parking management, and compliance with a new local planning policy
+- Allow for development up to 24.5 metres (7 storeys) in height subject to meeting specific criteria including a minimum site area, increased street setback for upper storeys, maximum floorplate size and waste and parking management requirements

-- introduce a new land use of ‘Purpose Built Student Accommodation Facility’ that is envisioned to be developed on the site in the future
+- Introduction of a new land use, ‘Purpose Built Student Accommodation Facility’, that is envisioned to be developed on the site in the future.
+Development of this land use is subject to a number of additional controls and compliance with a set of design guidelines.

-A draft local planning policy has also been prepared for public comment (draft P351.20 Design Guidelines for ‘Purpose Built Student Accommodation Facility’ on ‘Site P’).
-The draft policy provides objectives and design criteria for a future ‘purpose built student accommodation facility’ in the amendment area.
+Draft local planning policy P351.20 - Design Guidelines for ‘Purpose Built Student Accommodation Facility’ on ‘Site P’ will provide objectives and design criteria for a future ‘purpose built student accommodation facility’ in the amendment area.
 The draft policy outlines a number of overall objectives along with specific objectives and policy provisions relating to:

 - site planning and streetscape